Why discuss Qualcomm?

 Qualcomm generates 20-25% of its revenue from making modem chips for Apple (ticker: AAPL).
 Note that the 20-25% of revenue from Apple is the same as Apple’s share of TSMC’s (ticker: TSM) total revenue.
 Have you noticed that Apple’s revenue plus 60-70% of its total revenue comes from China.
 When the two add up, it is almost 95% of Qualcomm’s total revenue.
 Samsung mostly uses its own chips, but it also uses Qualcomm in some products, but not much.

 But if Apple is not surprised, it will start producing its own modem chips next year, and then it will gradually abandon Qualcomm.
 Qualcomm admitted in November 2021 that by 2023, the proportion of Apple’s iPhone, iPad and other products using Qualcomm modems may drop sharply to about 20%.
 This is also the reason why Qualcomm desperately had to file a lawsuit with Apple and get back the money (mainly the authorization fee) Apple owed Qualcom for a long time.
-More importantly, Apple will be gone next year, forcing Qualcomm to find another source of revenue; this is very important.
+More importantly, Apple, the golden goose,will be gone next year, forcing Qualcomm to find another source of revenue; this is very important.

 The Snapdragon 8cx and 7cx series of laptops are already the main force of Microsoft’s (ticker: MSFT) Surface’s non-x86 ARM processors, although the volume is far from Intel’s version, and it is also worse than AMD’s (ticker: AMD) Lots of shipments, but still the long-term champion of non-x86 ARM-based personal laptops on the market.